jhanschoo/writerite/frontend-react/README.md

   * Third-party (Google or Facebook) identity verification: hand-rolled authorization flow; frontend obtains an access token issued by third-party verifying user's identity sent to the server for verification.
   * Authorization managed using JWTs issued by server.
 * Form management: Formik, with verification using yup.
-* CSS Framework: Semantic UI
+* CSS Framework: Styled Components
 * Other API: Gravatar
 * State management:
   * Session-global: Redux